-You can't tell in the shops which tumble dryers offer quick, quiet and energy-efficient drying – so this is where Which? comes in.
+You can't tell in the shop which tumble dryers offer quick, quiet and energy-efficient drying, so this is where Which? comes in.
 We tumble dry more than 1,200kg of clothes over a year to find the models that excel in all these key areas.

-Watch our video above to see why a Best Buy tumble dryer will make a real difference.
+Watch our video below to see why a Best Buy tumble dryer will make a real difference.

-The best tumble dryers need just 13 minutes per kilo of laundry to get your clothes dry, and the worst will take more than 40 minutes per kilo.
-That means the fastest dryers on the market will dry 6kg of laundry in around an hour and a half, whereas the slowest will take four hours.
+The best tumble dryers need just 13 minutes per kilo of laundry to get your clothes dry and the worst will take more than 40 minutes per kilo.
+That means the fastest dryers on the market will dry 6kg of laundry in around one hour 30 minutes, whereas the slowest will take four hours.

 We test two drying programs, giving a star rating to each to show how quickly they dry your clothes.
 We fill the drum to the tumble dryer's maximum capacity for synthetics and 70% for cottons, measuring how long it takes for the clothes to be dry enough to put away in a cupboard.